sriramab/gamamanual/GoldMinerModel_step3.md

 }
 ```

-We modify as well the perceive statement previously defined in order to add the desire to share information with a strength of 5 if the agent finds a gold mine.
+We also modify the perceive statement previously defined in order to add the desire to share information with a strength of 5 if the agent finds a gold mine.
 ```
 species miner skills: [moving] control:simple_bdi {
 	...